Contact us for story ideas about inspirational people accomplishing tremendous feats in fascinating destinations.

 It is very simple to become a Seven Continents Club Member!
 We welcome those that are interested in running on all seven continents as well as those who prefer the VIP benefits of being a member.
 The one-time membership fee is $200 and will get you access to all the great benefits of being a member.
 To join, please complete the "Membership Application Form".
 Once completed, Stephanie will confirm with you at her earliest convenience.
+Please note that the SCC Membership Fee is non-refundable.

 North America - United States, Canada, Mexico, Bermuda, Bahamas, Caribbean islands and Central America south to include Panama.